 Inflammatory bowel disease in dogs can make life painful and dangerous for your dog as well as very upsetting for you.
 Treatments can be stressful for both of you, and they can potentially make matters worse.
-IBD in dogs can be managed and prevented, depending on the cause, and CBD oil can help with both the managing and preventing.
-Read on to understand inflammatory bowel disease in dogs and make life much better for you and your dog.
+IBD in dogs can be managed and prevented, depending on the cause, and CBD oil can help with both the managing and aid in preventing.
+Read on to inflammatory bowel disease in dogs and make life much better for you and your dog.

 What is Inflammatory Bowel Disease in Dogs